Employee engagement is one element in gauging how effective you are as a manager.

 In their book, First Break All the Rules, Marcus Buckingham and Curt Coffman determined 12 questions matter more than any others when determining how engaged employees are.
 Consider asking these questions and getting some honest feedback.
 The best managers, Buckingham and Coffman concluded, are really good at selecting employees, setting expectations, motivating their people, and developing the individuals on their teams.

-12 Questions to Gauging Employee Engagement
+Here are 12 Questions to ask to Gauge Employee Engagement:

 - Do I know what is expected of me?